 teachers throughout the state of Maryland as well as throughout the country.
 View

-degree requirements in the Undergraduate Catalog.
+degree requirements and course descriptions in the Undergraduate Catalog.

 You receive dual certification for teaching at both the elementary and secondary levels.

 Spend 7 weeks as an intern in an elementary setting (teaching grades K-5) and 7 weeks

 in a secondary setting (teaching in a middle or high school setting).
 At the same

 time, take a professional seminar one night a week to discuss the student teaching

 Towson University’s art education program actively participates in both the state

 (Maryland Art Education Association) and national (National Art Education Association) art education associations.
 Towson University has an active NAEA student chapter

 that sponsors meetings, fundraisers, field trips and group trips to conferences.
 Chapter